syeda27/MonoRARP/README.md

     - Would allow us to maintain state between tracker resets.
     - Simple approach is to track the box center between tracker resets and assume the closest together are the same object.
 * When calculating distance, extend state object to include time so that the speed calculation is more accurate.
+* Better incorporate yolo into the fold so its easier to do everything I do with non-yolo models with the yolo model as well.
 * Better tests, as always